The University is accredited by the Higher Learning Commission.

 Note: This program is offered via online learning.

 The Doctor of Nursing Practice Program began admitting students in the fall of 2010.
-The Accreditation Commission for Education in Nursing, Inc. (ACEN) Board of Commissioners granted the clinical doctorate nursing program (DNP) initial accreditation in March of 2013 and scheduled the next evaluation visit for Fall 2017.
+The Accreditation Commission for Education in Nursing, Inc. (ACEN) Board of Commissioners granted the clinical doctorate nursing program (DNP) initial accreditation in October 2012 and scheduled the next evaluation visit for Fall 2025.

 Graduate students may be eligible for federal student loans if they are admitted into graduate degrees (or first-time teacher certification programs) and meet other eligibility requirements.
 Certificate programs are not eligible for financial aid.
 Private alternative loans can help students pay college expenses that may not be covered by federal loan programs or other financial aid.
 For more information, visit financial aid.